trothr/blog/truth.cowboy/2018/06/kids-lives-matter.md

 and you accuse me of making life difficult for the woman with a problem pregnancy, implying that I don't care about her, then I say you're flat-out wrong.
 I DO care!
 But I care about her baby too!
-Why don't you care about the baby?
+Why don't YOU care about the BABY?

 If the life in the womb is not actually a life, then I'd change my position.
 But all evidence is that life begins